postgres.new: In-browser Postgres with an AI interface

 Open Source

-As always, the work that we've done is open source and permissively licensed (and is the work by the Electric team.
-Here are all the open source repos if you want to give them a star, add an issue, or cntribute some code yourself:
+As always, the work that we've done is open source and permissively licensed (as is the work by the Electric team).
+Here are all the open source repos if you want to give them a star, add an issue, or contribute some code yourself:

 Share this article